Every football fan loves a good transfer saga. In fact, some supporters love them a little too much, perhaps even more than the football itself.

 Combined Transfer Fees: £207m

-Neymar has only been involved in TWO transfers during his entire career and he's still made it to the number one spot.
+Neymar has only been involved in TWO transfers during his entire career and he's still made it to the number two spot.
 That is absolutely ludicrous.

 As you can imagine, both deals were earth shattering at the time.
 In 2013, years of speculation was finally ended when Neymar arrived at Barcelona for just shy of £80m.